Personal profile

 • Fractures-E3: investigating fractures in Sub-Saharan Africa.

-I joined the University of Bristol Musculoskeletal Research Unit (MRU) in 2020.
-Prior to this, I worked in the Centre for Statistics in Medicine (NDORMS, University of Oxford) where I also undertook a DPhil using quasi-experimental approaches to estimate the impact of biologic therapy on the need for joint replacement among people with rheumatoid arthritis.
+I joined the University of Bristol's Musculoskeletal Research Unit in 2020 as a Senior Research Associate.
+Immediately prior to this (2013-2020), I'd worked in the Centre for Statistics in Medicine (NDORMS, University of Oxford) where I also undertook a DPhil using quasi-experimental approaches to estimate the impact of biologic therapy on the need for joint replacement among people with rheumatoid arthritis.